CCPA – The California Data Protection Act

 - Annual sales exceed 25 million US dollars.

-- Purchase, receive or sell personal information from more than 50,000 California households or more than 50,000 devices.
+- The company purchases, receives or sells personal information from more than 50,000 California households or more than 50,000 devices.

-- More than half of annual turnover is generated through the sale of personal data.
+- The company generates more than half of its annual turnover through the sale of personal data.

 However, it is questionable whether the plan to affect the big ones will work out.
 In a highly acclaimed article on CCPA, Wired explains that Facebook, for example, doesn't really sell personal information, but converts the information into pseudonyms that advertisers then use to play targeted ads.

-Either way, the CCPA feels like an earthquake to the US economy.
-The companies based there had hardly ever been bothered with such annoying things as data protection before.
+Nevertheless, the CCPA feels like an earthquake to the US digital industry.
+The companies based there had hardly ever been bothered with such annoying things as laws on data protection before.

 New Rights for Californians

-California’s citizens gain five major new rights as a result of CCPA.
-These are:
+California’s citizens gain five major new rights as a result of CCPA:

 - The right to request a copy of any personal data collected during the 12 months before their request.